-If you are in Italy and need proof of a negative Covid PCR swab to reach your next destination, this blog post is for you.
+If you are in Rome and need proof of a negative Covid PCR swab this blog post is for you.

-After receiving hundreds of requests from utterly confused travelers we decided to get help from experts and pen down a no-nonsense guide to the testing process.
+After receiving thousands of requests from utterly confused travelers we decided to get help from experts and pen down a no-nonsense guide to the testing process.

 Honestly, getting tested for coronavirus is not easy.
 Anywhere.